MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/outputWindow/outputWindow.md

 ## Get an Output window channel

-In order to write to the Output window, you need an Output window channel which can be created by calling `VisualStudioExtensibility.Views().Output.GetChannelAsync()`.
+In order to write to the Output window, you need an Output window channel, which can be created by calling `VisualStudioExtensibility.Views().Output.GetChannelAsync()`.

 ### `OutputWindowExtensibility.GetChannelAsync()`